olebole/irafdoc/doc/softools.rtar.rst

   All <i>rtar</i> filename arguments are IRAF virtual filenames (or host filenames), except the prefix strings, which pertain to the tape format and hence are UNIX pathnames.
-Magtape devices must be specified using a host physical or logical device name (i.e., IRAF device names like <tt>"mta"</tt> will not work).
+Magtape devices must be specified using a host physical or logical device name (i.e., IRAF device names like <span style="font-family: monospace;">"mta"</span> will not work).
   </p>
   <p>